 7.)
-A word I know, six letters it contains, remove one letter, and twelve remains.
+A word I know contains six letters, removes one and has twelve remaining.
 What am I?

 8.)
 You see a boat filled with people.
-You look again, but this time you don’t see a single person on the boat.
+You look again but don’t see a single person on the boat this time.
 Why?

 The boat has not sunk.
 All the people on the boat are married.

 Ah-ha!
 Words with multiple meanings, like single, help set up a good riddle.